Are you burdened by a stubborn wart? Here's an assortment of natural remedies for warts, including one unbelievable one

 and one that really caught my eye.

 Yeppers.
 You all remember my post on natural ear infection remedies, right?

 Well, at the time I tried that in my son's ear (of course, after reading all over the internet that urine therapy has been used by many cultures for many years and there was even an international convention on it–so don't think I'm just so crazy that I'll try anything that I read on the internet–'cause I'm not), I was already trying this on my son's warts.

 But I wasn't sure if it was going to take care of the more stubborn ones so I didn't want to share it yet.

 Well, now you can how well this natural wart remedy worked and judge for yourself:

 - Have child urinate in a cup (we had a cup specially designated for this task to avoid unpleasant “glass confusion” :-).

-- Cut or buy small pieces of cotton that will cover the affected area.
+- Cut or buy small pieces of cotton to a size that will cover the affected area.

 - Soak cotton in urine and squeeze to remove excess.